Spin stiffness and resilience phase transition in a noisy toric-rotor code: Conclusion

 \section{Conclusion}

-While quantum formalisms for the partition functions of classical spin models have been extensively studied over the past decades, classical models with continuous variables have received less attention.
+While quantum formalism for the partition functions of classical spin models have been extensively studied over the past decades, classical models with continuous variables have received less attention.
 Here, we introduced a quantum formalism for the partition function of the classical $XY$ model and showed that it leads to new insights into the toric-rotor code in the presence of phase-shift noise.
-In particular, we characterized a mixed-state phase transition in the logical subspace of the toric-rotor code.
+In particular, we characterized a resilience phase transition in the zero-syndrome postselected subspace of the noisy toric-rotor code, corresponding to the KT transition of the $XY$ model.
 We showed that this phase transition occurs as the width of the noise increases, in the sense that the noise width plays a role analogous to temperature in the $XY$ model.
 We further demonstrated that the spin stiffness of the $XY$ model is related to the resilience of the toric-rotor code to noise.
-Using well-known properties of the spin stiffness, we identified a resilience order parameter for characterizing the phase transition in the noisy toric-rotor code.
-Although our calculations are directly related to the two-dimensional toric-rotor code, our results suggest enhanced resilience to noise for the toric-rotor code in higher dimensions.
-In particular, the value of the noise width at the transition point can be regarded as a passive threshold below which high-dimensional toric-rotor codes satisfy the necessary condition for correctability.
-In this regard, the approach introduced in this paper can shed new light on correctability in continuous-variable quantum codes.
+Using well-known properties of the spin stiffness, we identified a resilience order parameter $\lambda$ for characterizing the phase transition in the noisy toric-rotor code.

-Finally, we would like to emphasize that our results establish a mapping between classical and quantum versions of topological phase transitions.
-This can lead to an interesting cross-fertilization between classical and quantum topological order in the sense that our knowledge of topological order in one case leads to new insights into the other.